 FAQs

-How Do I Quickly Remove Multiple Columns in Excel?
+How to Quickly Remove Multiple Columns in Excel?

-Yes, to delete all empty columns at once, insert a helper row and use the COUNTA formula to identify blank columns.
-Then, with the helper row utilized, select the blank columns, and delete them in one go.
+To delete all empty columns at once, insert a helper row.
+This row should have a COUNTA formula that can identify blank columns.
+You can then select these blank columns and delete them in one go.

 Can Deleted Columns in Excel Be Recovered After Saving?